Wchoi189/AgentQMS/docs/ai_handbook/03_references/development/module_schema_reference.md

 ## 🎯 **Purpose**

-This reference defines standardized schemas for common module types in the Korean GEC project.
+This reference defines standardized schemas for common module types that can be applied to any project.
 By following these schemas, agents can predict and plan file/folder structures in advance, ensuring consistent organization and reducing refactoring overhead.

 ## 📁 **Module Type Schemas**